Menu

 Frequently Asked Questions

-The T is a literal separator between the date and time portions.
-In "2024-03-15T14:30:00Z", the T separates the date (2024-03-15) from the time (14:30:00Z).
-It's required when combining date and time in a single string.
+The "T" is a required literal separator between the date and time portions, preventing ambiguity.
+For example, in "2024-03-15T14:30:00Z", the T clearly separates the date (2024-03-15) from the time (14:30:00Z).
+This strict format ensures reliable parsing by all computer systems and APIs.

-Why does ISO 8601 use YYYY-MM-DD instead of MM/DD/YYYY?
+Why does ISO 8601 use the YYYY-MM-DD format?